-- 2010- The Philippines becomes call centre capital of the world. $8.9 billion in revenue alone.
+- 2010- The Philippines becomes the call center capital of the world. $8.9 billion in revenue alone.
 Over the next 5 years, it is expected to grow at a CAGR of 38%.

 - 2013- Revenue stands at $15.5 billion, nearly a million people are employed.

-- By 2020, the projection is that earning will reach and cross $55 billion.
+- By 2020, the projection is that earnings will reach and cross $55 billion.
 That is more than double the number as it stands now.

-It is the second largest in the country and it has 18 centres around the country and has a staff of over 28,000 workers.
+It is the second-largest in the country, has 18 centers around the country, and has a staff of over 28,000 workers.

 JP Morgan Chase

 The BPO industry, just like any other, has a long list of legal requirements and compliance regulations from the authorities.
-Getting all of this paperwork sorted is the first step towards actually setting up a call or contact centre.
+Getting all of this paperwork sorted is the first step toward actually setting up a call or contact center.